ShaneIsley/dozr/README.md

 -   **Simple Duration Wait:** Pause for a specified duration (e.g., `5s`, `1m30s`).
 -   **Randomized Jitter:** Add a random delay on top of the base duration for more natural or distributed waits.
--   **Verbose Output:** Get real-time feedback on the wait progress, including estimated time remaining (ETA).
-Can be configured with an optional update period.
+-   **Verbose Output:** Get real-time feedback on the wait progress.
+By default (`--verbose`), updates are printed every 1 second.
+A custom update period can also be specified (e.g., `--verbose 250ms`).
 -   **Time Alignment:** Align the wait to the next even interval (e.g., `xx:00`, `xx:15`, `xx:30`).
 -   **Probabilistic Delay:** Wait for a duration only with a specified probability (0.0-1.0).